- Application Questions

 Q: Does Seton Hall accept AP/IB or college credit?

-Submit AP and IB scores and we will grant you college-level credit for AP exam scores of 4 or above and higher-level IB scores above a grade 5.
+Yes, just submit AP and IB scores and we will grant you college-level credit for AP exam scores of 4 or above and higher-level IB scores above a grade 5.
 If you have taken college-level courses for credit, we will grant credit for courses in which you have earned a C or better in non-remedial, non-vocational courses.
-Incoming freshman can receive credit for up to 45 credits, 30 of which can be from tests (AB or IB).
+Incoming freshman can receive credit for up to 45 credits, 30 of which can be from tests (AP or IB).

 Submit your AP scores electronically via the College Board or mail official copies of your IB scores to: